 Boards That Lead is chock full of real-world examples that directors can use to improve their leadership and decision making — an impressive one-stop shop outlining board member roles, responsibilities, and actions, including the boundaries that boards and companies often fail to recognize.
 The checklists for putting this advice into action are comprehensive and practical — the best I have seen."

-Fees for this program include accommodations and meals.
+Fees for on-campus programs include accommodations and meals.
 Prices are subject to change.

 International Travel Information »